Abstral Sublingual Tablet Dosage

-Place ABSTRAL tablets on the floor of the mouth directly under the tongue immediately after removal from the blister unit.
-Do not chew, suck, or swallow ABSTRAL tablets.
+Instruct patients to place ABSTRAL tablets on the floor of the mouth, directly under the tongue, immediately after removal from the blister unit and not to chew, suck, or swallow ABSTRAL tablets.
 Allow ABSTRAL tablets to completely dissolve in the sublingual cavity.
 Advise patients not to eat or drink anything until the tablet is completely dissolved.

 In patients who have a dry mouth, water may be used to moisten the buccal mucosa before taking ABSTRAL.

 For patients no longer requiring opioid therapy, consider discontinuing ABSTRAL, along with a gradual downward titration of other opioids to minimize possible withdrawal effects.

 In patients who continue to take their chronic opioid therapy for persistent pain, but no longer require treatment for breakthrough pain, ABSTRAL therapy can usually be discontinued immediately.

 Disposal of ABSTRAL